dotnet/docs/docs/core/diagnostics/diagnosticsource-diagnosticlistener.md

 Note that using reflection is relatively expensive.
 However, using reflection is the only option if the payloads were generated using anonymous types.
-This overhead can be reduced by making fast, specialized property fetchers using either [PropertyInfo.GetMethod.CreateDelegate()](xref:System.Reflection.MethodInfo.CreateDelegate%2A) or xref<System.Reflection.Emit> namespace, but that's beyond the scope of this article.
+This overhead can be reduced by making fast, specialized property fetchers using either [PropertyInfo.GetMethod.CreateDelegate()](xref:System.Reflection.MethodInfo.CreateDelegate%2A) or
+<xref:System.Reflection.Emit> namespace, but that's beyond the scope of this article.
 (For an example of a fast, delegate-based property fetcher, see the [PropertySpec](https://github.com/dotnet/runtime/blob/6de7147b9266d7730b0d73ba67632b0c198cb11e/src/libraries/System.Diagnostics.DiagnosticSource/src/System/Diagnostics/DiagnosticSourceEventSource.cs#L1235) class used in the `DiagnosticSourceEventSource`.)